OpenEvalProject/evals/manuscripts/elife-54113/v2/manuscript.md

 ## Abstract

 Coordinated assembly and disassembly of integrin-mediated focal adhesions (FAs) is essential for cell migration.
-Many studies have shown that FA disassembly requires Ca 2+ influx, however our understanding of this process remains incomplete.
-Here, we show that Ca 2+ influx via STIM1/Orai1 calcium channels, which cluster near FAs, leads to activation of the GTPase Arf5 via the Ca 2+ -activated GEF IQSec1, and that both IQSec1 and Arf5 activation are essential for adhesion disassembly.
-We further show that IQSec1 forms a complex with the lipid transfer protein ORP3, and that Ca 2+ influx triggers PKC-dependent translocation of this complex to ER/plasma membrane (PM) contact sites adjacent to FAs.
+Many studies have shown that FA disassembly requires Ca2+ influx, however our understanding of this process remains incomplete.
+Here, we show that Ca2+ influx via STIM1/Orai1 calcium channels, which cluster near FAs, leads to activation of the GTPase Arf5 via the Ca2+-activated GEF IQSec1, and that both IQSec1 and Arf5 activation are essential for adhesion disassembly.
+We further show that IQSec1 forms a complex with the lipid transfer protein ORP3, and that Ca2+ influx triggers PKC-dependent translocation of this complex to ER/plasma membrane (PM) contact sites adjacent to FAs.
 In addition to allosterically activating IQSec1, ORP3 also extracts PI4P from the PM, in exchange for phosphatidylcholine.
 ORP3-mediated lipid exchange is also important for FA turnover.
 Together, these findings identify a new pathway that links calcium influx to FA turnover during cell migration.

 ## Introduction